satorici/satori-docs/satori_help/docs/modes/ci/github.md

 **- Secrets in your code:** Hard-coded credentials, API keys, and sensitive data can be unintentionally pushed, compromising the security of your systems.

-**-Vulnerable code (internal or third-party):** Code may contain security weaknesses that malicious actors can exploit.
+**- Vulnerable code (internal or third-party):** Code may contain security weaknesses that malicious actors can exploit.

-To automatically safeguard your GitHub repositories and ensure continuous testing, install our Satori-CI App:
+To automatically safeguard your GitHub repositories and ensure continuous testing, install our Satori App:

 ---
 **1. Install the Satori CI GitHub App:**